 One of the founding directors of the White House Writers Group, Joshua Gilder served President Reagan as a senior speechwriter from early 1985 until mid-1988.
 His first speech for the President won acclaim for the line “Go Ahead, Make My Day!”
 He co-authored two State of the Union addresses and contributed to many of the President’s televised speeches from the Oval Office.
 He wrote Mr. Reagan’s highly regarded 1988 Moscow Summit address to students at Moscow State University.

-Mr. Gilder lives in Chevy Chase, Maryland, with his wife Anne Lee and their young son, Max.
+Mr. Gilder lives in Darnestown, Maryland, with his wife Anne-Lee.